quark-zju/node-tcp-via-http/README.md

 Will sshd see all the connections from 127.0.0.1?
 -------------------------------------------------
-No. server.js will take the advantage of `127.0/8` addresses and change localAddress according to remote ipv4 address.
+No, for ipv4. server.js will take the advantage of `127.0/8` subnet and change `localAddress` according to the first 3 numbers of the remote ipv4 address.
 For example, if the client has the address `123.45.67.8`, sshd will see `127.123.45.67`.
-This makes [sshguard](https://github.com/schmurfy/sshguard) continue to work to some extent. server.js can also use `CLIENT_IP` header.
+This makes [sshguard](https://github.com/schmurfy/sshguard) continue to work to some extent.
+If the request is routed through nginx, `CLIENT_IP` header can be used to specify a real IP address.

 Related projects